 In no particular order, here are some things that we are constantly reminded to be freaked out about vis a vis schools:

-- Super hard to get into, crazy competitive like never before.
+- College is super hard to get into, crazy competitive like never before.

 - The eroding middle class.

-- The American education system in general and our huge district in particular.
+- The American education system in general is “broken” and our district or local school in particular.

 - The soul crushing damage of institutional practices that discount individuality, creativity, and curiosity.